11/6 As Decimal

 Understanding Fractions and Decimals

 Before diving into the conversion of 11/6, let's briefly review the concepts of fractions and decimals.
 A fraction represents a part of a whole, expressed as a ratio of two numbers: the numerator (top number) and the denominator (bottom number).
-For example, in the fraction 11/6, 11 is the numerator and 6 is the denominator.
+And for example, in the fraction 11/6, 11 is the numerator and 6 is the denominator.
 This means we have 11 parts out of a total of 6 parts.

 Converting 11/6 to a Decimal: The Process